wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 - A mandatory checkbox for the user that states "I confirm that I am the account holder and am authorized to set up Direct Debit payments on this account"
 - A checkbox which must be not be checked which states "More than one person is required to authorize Direct Debits"
   - Mandates for accounts with multiple signatories are not currently supported and so must be explicitly excluded.
-- A statement relating to the Direct Debit guarantee with the [Direct Debit logo](https://wealthkernel.azureedge.net/wealthkernel-api-docs/direct-debits/direct-debit-logo.svg) beside it.
+- A <a name="Page1DDStatement" href="#direct-debit-guarantee---full-wording">statement</a> relating to the Direct Debit guarantee with the [Direct Debit logo](https://wealthkernel.azureedge.net/wealthkernel-api-docs/direct-debits/direct-debit-logo.svg) beside it.
   - The statement must read "Your payments are protected by the Direct Debit guarantee"
   - It must also contain a link to the full Direct Debit wording, [see below](#direct-debit-guarantee---full-wording).
 - A statement relating to the GoCardless privacy notice.